-Here we introduce a solid phase of $Ca(OH)2$ and its solubility product to predict the amount of dissolved calcium and hydroxide ions.
+Here we introduce a solid phase of Ca(OH)2 and its solubility product to predict the amount of dissolved calcium and hydroxide ions.
 Note that we start from an empty simulation box (both ions are inactive) and the solid phase is treated implicitly, i.e. it never inters the simulation box.
-If a forward reaction is made, one implicit molecule (out 200 in total) will be converted into explicit molecules.
-Once all 200 have been consumed, only backward reactions are possible.
-Additional, coupled reactions can be introduced to study complex equilibrium systems under influence of intermolecular interactions.
+Additional coupled reactions can naturally be introduced in order to study complex equilibrium systems under influence of intermolecular interactions.